rancher/docs/content/rancher/v2.5/en/deploy-across-clusters/fleet/proxy/_index.md

 _Available as of v2.5.8_

-In this sections, you'll learn how to enable Fleet in a setup that has a Rancher server with a public IP and a registered K3s cluster that has no public IP, but is configured to use a proxy.
+In this section, you'll learn how to enable Fleet in a setup that has a Rancher server with a public IP and a registered K3s cluster that has no public IP, but is configured to use a proxy.

 Rancher does not establish connections with registered downstream clusters.
 The Rancher agent deployed on the downstream cluster must be able to establish the connection with Rancher.